20 Appendices

 - Influence: the process of how our social relationships affect behavior

 While these processes are complex, it is possible to study them using data about people’s relationships and behavior.
 Happily, the use of these methods has expanded along with R. In fact, long-standing R packages have become some of the best tools for studying social networks.
 Additionally, while there are many nuances to studying selection and influence, these are models that can be carried out with relatively simple modeling techniques like linear regression.
-We describe these in Appendix C, as they do not use the tidytuesday dataset and are likely to be of interest to readers after mastering the preparation and visualization of network data.

 After getting familiar with using edgelists and visualizations in the chapter on social network analysis, Chapter 12, a good next step is learning about selection and influence.
 Let’s look at some examples:

-20.3.1 An example of influence
+20.2.1 An example of influence

 First, let’s look at an example of influence.
 To do so, let’s create three different data frames.
 These will include: